jpegleg/snake_bounce/README.md

  As long as your server uses HTTPS and you are not MITM'd with a proxy on a (work) network
  the data you send will be encrypted in transit.
 There is also the potential to
  do encryption afterwards on the server side with the data, and/or before in
- another function, which is demonstrated in the snake_bounce_fernet.py version.
+ another function etc.

  # Made for either python2 or python3

- Anaconda python has all of the modules ready to go                                                        .
+ Anaconda python has all of the modules ready to go.                                                        .